seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 delivers it.

 **PAROLLES**
+Poor rogues, I pray you, say.

+**First Soldier**
+Well, that's set down.

+**PAROLLES**
+*\[To First Soldier]*
 I humbly thank you, sir: a truth's a truth, the
-rogues are marvellous poor.
+rogues are marvelous poor.

 **First Soldier**
 *\[Reads]*
-'Demand of him, of what strength they are
+'Demand of him, of what strength they are a-foot.'
-a-foot.'

 What say you to that?

 **PAROLLES**
 By my troth, sir, if I were to live this present
 hour, I will tell true.
+Let me see: Spurio, a
+hundred and fifty; Sebastian, so many; Corambus, so
+many; Jaques, so many; Guiltian, Cosmo, Lodowick,
+and Gratii, two hundred and fifty each; mine own
+company, Chitopher, Vaumond, Bentii, two hundred and
-Let me see: the muster-file, rotten and
+fifty each: so that the muster-file, rotten and
 sound, upon my life, amounts not to fifteen thousand
 poll; half of the which dare not shake snow from off
 their cassocks, lest they shake themselves to pieces.